KarolZubinski/About_Me/README.md

 ## About me

 My name is Karol Żubiński.
 At the beginning of 2020 I became interested in software testing.
 This field brought my attention because it gives me the opportunity to acquire multiple new skills, explore new technologies and work on my English.
-I am gaining experience in the field on the uTest.com platform and a non-commercial project.
+I am gaining experience in the field on the uTest.com platform and  non-commercial projects.
 Meanwhile, I am looking for a permanent job as a Junior.
 In October 2020 I have completed a course for manual tester and in December i also completed a course automation tester.
 My goal is to improve testing knowledge and technical skills.
 Here, I will share my experience obtained from personal studies and researches.
 In free time I play chess (also participates in tournaments).